MishterKirby/osu-wiki/wiki/osu!_Program_Files/en.md

 ### Screenshots

-**This folder holds screenshots you have created in osu!**.
-The saved screenshot's file extension (.jpg/.png) is based on what you set on the Options menu.
+**This folder holds screenshots the player has created in osu!**.
+The saved screenshot's file extension (.jpg/.png) is based on what the player set on the Options menu.

 To create a screenshot, press the screenshot key (F12 by default).